chriswebb09/chriswebb09.github.io/_posts/2016-06-19-scraping-the-web-with-objective-c.md

 }
 {% endhighlight %}

+If you use NSLog(@"%@", htmlData) you should see the overwhelming chaos that an unfiltered web request can return.
 In the next post, part 2, we'll go over what you should with that data you just scraped.